mrYakamoto/debugging-drill-read-the-error/README.md

 In a small program like this, the code is flexible enough to warrant either choice.
 When working on larger applications, you have to constantly be aware of _how_ you are fixing bugs.
 Fixing one bug can easily cause more bugs or confusion down the line if you are not careful.

+##How to submit

+You'll be doing these exercises on Socrates.
+Paste your solution to each problem from Socrates into `source/solution.rb` and submit a PR as you normally would.

 ##Resources